Zhucheng-Pan/rock-paper-scissors1012/README.md

 7.Player can create their player name.

-8.Player can choose to play background music or mute it.
+8.Player can  play background music or mute it.

 9.Show a pic when user start the game.